CodeYourFuture/fundamentals-course/from-khan-academy-processingjs-to-p5js.md

     * load and show 3d models
     * interact with all sorts of other interesting javascript libraries
         * random example: [p5.js pose-detection with using PoseNet](https://codepen.io/enz0/full/wvBzoMN)
+* You can use *modern* javascript language features, which is much nicer.

-However, some of my favourite differences are very small.
+However, some of my favourite differences are very, very small.
 Here's one:

 #### pick one element at random from an array

 If you have an array, you can pick one element of it at random, simply by passing the array as a parameter to the `random()` function.

+Example:

 ```
 //(inside your draw() function...)